fiifidickson-tech/cutmind-mvp/README.md

 ## 6. Scope of the MVP

 The MVP is intentionally narrow.
-Its purpose is to validate whether natural-language instructions can be translated into consistent, reproducible pattern modifications using a rules-based geometry engine.
+Its purpose is to validate whether natural-language instructions can be translated into consistent, reproducible pattern modifications using a rules-based geometry engine and whether a basic tech pack draft can be generated from those modifications.

 ### In-Scope
 - One garment type: basic T-shirt block